SelfmadestromDE/bluetti-bt-lib/README.md

 options:
-  -h, --help            show this help message and exit -m MAC, --mac MAC     Mac-address of the powerstation -t TYPE, --type TYPE  Type of the powerstation (EB3A f.ex.)
+  -h, --help            show this help message and exit -m MAC, --mac MAC     Mac-address of the powerstation -t TYPE, --type TYPE  Type of the powerstation (AC70 f.ex.)
   --on ON               Value to write
   --off OFF             Value to write
+  -v VALUE, --value VALUE
-  -e ENCRYPTION, --encryption ENCRYPTION
+                        Value to write (integer, see enum for value) -e ENCRYPTION, --encryption ENCRYPTION
                         Add this if encryption is needed
 ```